singh-man/books/crackingTheCoding/05_bitManipulation.md

 With the logical shift, we would get 0 because we are shifting a zero into the most significant bit repeatedly.

 With the  arithmetic shift, we would  get  -1 because we  are  shifting  a one  into  the  most  significant bit repeatedly.
-A sequence of all ls in a (signed) integer represents -1.
+A sequence of all 1s in a (signed) integer represents -1.

 ### Common Bit Tasks: Getting and Setting